lsst/LDM-463/index.rst

 (currently with in-filesystem repositories, the files are always stored under the folder indicated by Root).

 Root is passed to the Butler by URI.
+Currently the only supported storage back end is the local filesystem.
+URI for this may be passed as a relative path (``foo/bar``), an absolute path (``/foo/bar``), or explicitly with the ``file`` schema name (``file:///foo/bar``); only absolute paths are supported when naming the file schema explicitly.
+In the future other schemas will be supported.

 CfgRoot
 ^^^^^^^